Kevin Moriarty aims to revitalize, re-ritualize ancient Greek tragedy for digital-age Dallas.

 And then there’s Dallas itself.
 With this ‘Electra,’ Moriarty’s main shot at contemporary relevance and civic significance is his fundamental tactic: He uses the entire Strauss Square and the city skyline as his setting.
 This ancient story is happening right here.
-If you wish to Uber it over there, it’s across the street from valet parking for Stephan Pyles’ Flora Street Cafe.
+If you wish to Uber over there, it’s across the street from valet parking for Stephan Pyles’ Flora Street Cafe.
 What could be more Dallas?

 So let’s consider the city surroundings and what they say, however unintended or ironic.
 We enter the amphitheater by walking past a small shrine to one of our local deities: a white Lexus GS Turbo with the FSport package.
 Lexus, of course, is a major sponsor of the AT&T Performing Arts Center.
-In ancient Greence, it was common for homes to have a small statue of a good-luck god near the entrance.
-But this is impressive, a display fit for a palace.
+In ancient Greece, it was common for homes to have a small statue of a good-luck god near the entrance.
+But this automotive product placement is impressive, a display fit for a palace.
 The car is elevated on a beautifully lit, angled platform, the better for our inspection and adoration.
 I felt remiss.
 A bad omen: I’d not brought Lexus-Dionysus an offering.

-As we enter the amphitheater, we can see, across Woodall Rogers, the outline and lights of that august American temple, the Federal Reserve Bank.
+As we enter the amphitheater, we can see, across Woodall Rogers, the outline and lights of that sacred American temple, the Federal Reserve Bank.
 And during the performance, when Electra occasionally shouts a curse to the heavens or in the general direction of her mother’s house, Siegworth seems to aim it at 1900 Pearl, the unfinished tower that looms over the entire drama.
 It’s a skyscraper that a number of Arts District fans hate for blocking a major view of the Meyerson, for crowding in on Strauss Square’s own expansive airiness, for adding yet another blue-glass, office building to a downtown that doesn’t really need more and, finally, for paving over one of the last small bits of green space left in downtown.
 For them, it embodies much of what went wrong with the Arts District and what’s still wrong with Dallas’ development priorities.
-So there’s a long waiting line in front of Electra’s curses.
+So there’s a long waiting line willing to join Electra’s curses.